ResetXPDR/DynamicLOD_ResetEdition/README.md

 Now fully compatible with MSFS 2020 and 2024 in the one app, this app builds upon the functionality provided in DynamicLOD, which aims to improve MSFS performance and smoothness by dynamically changing the TLOD and OLOD based on the current AGL, and provides additional features such as:<br/>
 - Automatically detects and displays the MSFS version in use and keeps separate settings for each MSFS version and a single log file for both.
 - Remembers which MSFS version you last used the app with and will start up next time with the settings for that MSFS version.
-- Simultaneous PC, FG (native nVidia, FG mod and Lossless Scaling) and VR mode compatibility including correct FG FPS display and separate FPS targets for each mode,<br/>
+- Simultaneous PC, FG (native nVidia, MFG, FG mod or Lossless Scaling), and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,<br/>
 - Optional LOD updates in cruise,<br/>
 - Optional predictive incremental steps between LOD changes to improve smoothness,<br/>
 - Optional cloud quality decrease with FPS Adaption,<br/>